seen = {}

 @on "frame.#{seen.Util.uniqueId('animator-')}", handler

-A seen.Animator for rendering the seen.Context
+return @A seen.Animator for rendering the seen.Context

 class seen.RenderAnimator extends seen.Animator